DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 Good results in RL generally depend on finding appropriate hyperparameters.
 Recent algorithms (PPO, SAC, TD3, DroQ) normally require little hyperparameter tuning, however, *don't expect the default ones to work* in every environment.

-Therefore, we *highly recommend you* to take a look at the [RL zoo](https://github.com/DLR-RM/rl-baselines3-zoo) (or the original papers) for tuned hyperparameters.
+Therefore, we *highly recommend* that you take a look at the [RL zoo](https://github.com/DLR-RM/rl-baselines3-zoo) (or the original papers) for tuned hyperparameters.
 A best practice when you apply RL to a new problem is to do automatic [hyperparameter optimization](https://araffin.github.io/post/hyperparam-tuning/).
 Again, this is included in the [RL zoo](https://github.com/DLR-RM/rl-baselines3-zoo).